teodosii/react-tweenful/README.md

 ## Note

 A couple of the animations shown here have been initially created for CodePen by other folks.
-My only contribution to them was to convert them to 'react-tweenful' to show real world examples on animating stuff.
+My only contribution to them was to convert them to `react-tweenful` to show real world examples on animating stuff.

 ## License